Abibon: Life

 Not much is known about Abibon's life.
 He was the second son of Gamaliel, a leading member of the Sanhedrin in the early first century.
+He is said by some sources to have been baptized with his father and his brother Nicodemus.
 After being baptized alongside his father he died at the age of twenty of natural causes.

-Body
+Relics

-In 415, Abibon's body was found alongside those of Stephen, Nicodemus, and his father in Capergamela, a town twenty miles from Jerusalem.
+In 415, Abibon's body was found alongside those of Saint Stephen, Nicodemus, and his father in Capergamela, a town twenty miles from Jerusalem.